How to Ignore SSL Certificate in cURL and When It’s Safe To

 Never use -k in production scripts, on public networks, or with sensitive data.

-A drawing of a house, flasks, a shield, and a magnifying glass under the title
+A drawing of a padlock with a forbidden sign on it under the title

 When is it Okay to Ignore SSL?